 Any good investment rental property should be able to hold its resell value.
 There might be a time somewhere down the road when you want to offload the property.
 Maybe you want to invest the money elsewhere, or maybe it will stop performing as well as you need it to.
 Either way, you shouldn’t have to worry that you will struggle to find a buyer.
 Even if you are renting out the house, be sure it is in good shape, and won’t cost a fortune in repairs if you decide to sell.

 #6 – Market Info

-Before buying an investment property in the New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area area, you will want to fully understand the local market.
+Before buying an investment property in the North Carolina & New Jersey area, you will want to fully understand the local market.
 Research the population growth over time.
 If people are consistently moving to the area, the demand for rental properties will increase.
 Are there new jobs coming to the area which can support the consistent population growth?
 You can find much of this information online at the US Department of Labor’s website.
 You should also contact your city planner or visit their website to learn about future development in the area.
 If new shopping centers or parks are being developed, this is bound to attract more people to the neighborhood, thus putting your property in greater demand.